javascript-tutorial/en.javascript.info/5-regular-expressions/15-regexp-infinite-backtracking-problem/article.md

 So what's wrong with the regexp?

-Actually, it looks a little bit strange.
+First, one may notice that the regexp is a little bit strange.
 The quantifier `pattern:*` looks extraneous.
 If we want a number, we can use `pattern:\d+$`.

-Yes, the regexp is artificial, but the reason why it is slow is the same as those we saw above.
-So let's understand it.
+Indeed, the regexp is artificial.
+But the reason why it is slow is the same as those we saw above.
+So let's understand it, and then return to the real-life examples.

 What happen during the search of `pattern:(\d+)*$` in the line `subject:123456789z`?